 You are responsible for you own visa application.
 Apply for a visa only after you have received your admission decision from the host university.
-You can, however, begin to prepare your visa application in advance by retrieving the requested documents.
+However, you can begin to prepare your visa application in advance by gathering the requested documents.
 In some cases, you may need to obtain a medical certificate.
-Make sure your passport is valid throughout the entire exchange period, sometimes even several months after.
-At the website of the Government Offices of Sweden you can find contact information for embassies and consulates abroad.
+Make sure your passport is valid throughout the entire exchange period, and sometimes even several months after.
+You can find contact information for embassies and consulates abroad using the link below.

 Find out about vaccination recommendations

 On the World Health Organisation website you can find recommendations for vaccinations in the country in which you will be studying and other countries you plan to visit.
 The Swedish medical advice hotline 1177 can also give advice on travel and vaccinations.

 - See the World Health Organization's information about vaccination

 - Call the Swedish Medical Advice Hotline: +46 (0)771 11 7799